Qovery/pleco/README.md

   - [X] Artifact Registry Repositories
   - [X] Kubernetes clusters
   - [X] Networks // via JSON tags in resource description because resource has no support for tags
+  - [X] Routers // via JSON tags in resource description because resource has no support for tags
   - [X] Service accounts // via JSON tags in resource description because resource has no support for tags
 - [ ] AZURE